Beta: unbeta'd, but still carefully edited with a Sherlock Holmes-style magnifying glass :)

 "Nice place for pre-technological people," Jack noted, glancing at the two posh cots.
 "Um, think they may have gotten something wrong—"

-Rose blushed in the moonlight and avoided looking at the Doctor.
-"That doesn't matter."
+Rose blushed in the moonlight and scowled.
+"I did no such thing, Harkness."
 She changed the subject.
 "There seems to be a repetition of threes in their culture.
 Three moons, three deities, three saviours, three times."

 "Well, with all of their jokes about the number three you'd think they'd get three beds," Jack noted.
 The two turned to him, frowning, and he gestured.
 "There are only two beds."